Holmes-Alan/ST-VAE/README.md

             year = {2021}
         }

-# For proposed dSRVAE model, we claim the following points:
+# For proposed ST-VAE model, we claim the following points:

 • First working on using Variational AutoEncoder for image style transfer.